designstem/projects/packaging/index.md

 1. Watch the video

-2. Verify that the hexagon has the maximum area among the stackable polygons with same perimeter.
+2. Verify that the hexagon has the maximum area among the stackable polygons with the same perimeter.

-3. Verify that the hexagon has the minimum perimeter among the stackable polygons with same area.
+3. Verify that the hexagon has the minimum perimeter among the stackable polygons with the same area.

 <br>